When quality and CSR are accompanied by Delogue

 A structured product development management is crucial for a company like Kvadrat.
-They create a big amount of different products while ensuring premium quality and their 10-year service guarantee.
-In this article, you can learn more about our collaboration with Kvadrat and how quality and CSR are accompanied by Delogue.
+They create big amounts of different products while ensuring premium quality and their 10-year service guarantee.
+In this article, we learn more about our collaboration with Kvadrat and how quality and CSR are accompanied by Delogue.

 A number of Kvadrat textiles have been awarded the EU Ecolabel, and they are currently working on getting, even more, products certified.
 Furthermore, a large number of the textiles carry the GREENGUARD® certification and all Trevira CS textiles are made from yarn that is certified by Oeko-tex 100.